lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-03-Small-Challenges-I.md

 ### Defining reals without the use of rationals

 This is [another paper](https://doi.org/10.1016/1385-7258(76)90055-X) by de Bruijn (I'm clearly a fan) and the title is self-explanatory.
-Can we construct the real numbers in fewer stages than the usual, and in particular, without the use of quotient constructions?
+Can we construct the real numbers in fewer stages than is usual, and in particular, avoiding any quotient constructions?
-His approach may appeal particularly to users of type theory systems, but defining multiplication looks difficult and he doesn't cover it.
+(His approach may appeal particularly to users of type theory systems.)
+Unfortunately, defining multiplication looks difficult and he doesn't cover it.
-He does refer to another paper, [The real numbers as a wreath product](https://doi.org/10.1016/0001-8708(75)90115-2) by Faltin et al., praising it as a promising approach although requiring the dreaded equivalence classes: Iit might be just the thing for Isabelle/HOL.
+Instead he recommends another paper, [The real numbers as a wreath product](https://doi.org/10.1016/0001-8708(75)90115-2) by Faltin et al., which requires the dreaded equivalence classes and might be just the thing for Isabelle/HOL.
-I know that we have the reals already, but it looks like fun.
+I know that we have the reals already, but anyway.

 ### A simple proof that π is irrational

-We know that π is irrational (indeed, it is transcendental) by the Hermite–Lindemann–Weierstraß transcendence theorem, which has been [formalised in Isabelle](https://www.isa-afp.org/entries/Hermite_Lindemann.html) by [Manuel Eberl](http://cl-informatik.uibk.ac.at/users/meberl/).
+We know that π is irrational (indeed, transcendental) by the Hermite–Lindemann–Weierstraß transcendence theorem, which has been [formalised in Isabelle](https://www.isa-afp.org/entries/Hermite_Lindemann.html) by [Manuel Eberl](http://cl-informatik.uibk.ac.at/users/meberl/).
 But do you really want to rely on some overblown 19th-century result when a [cute one page proof](https://projecteuclid.org/journals/bulletin-of-the-american-mathematical-society/volume-53/issue-6/A-simple-proof-that-pi-is-irrational/bams/1183510788.full) is available?
-The proof involves defining some polynomials, taking an integral and eventually obtaining an integer between 0 and 1.
+The proof involves assuming the contrary, defining some polynomials, taking an integral and eventually obtaining an integer between 0 and 1.
-This sounds like the same technique as I used to prove that exponentials were irrational in an [earlier post.]({% post_url 2022-02-16-Irrationals %})
+This sounds like the same technique used to prove that exponentials were irrational in my [earlier post.]({% post_url 2022-02-16-Irrationals %})

 ### Impossibility of cubing the cube